Black Hills Community Theatre

 PROGRAMMED BY MERLYN Q. SELL

-BHCT’s Reading & Discussion Series pairs readings of plays with an open discussion led by a local humanities scholar.
-The 2022-2023 series features three plays on a variety of topics.
-Audiences are invited to stay after each reading to engage in an open discussion with a local humanities scholar, share their experience of the play and explore the ideas raised.
-Discussions will focus on the fields of theatre history, literature, linguistics, and sociology.
+BHCT’s Reading & Discussion Series pairs readings of plays with an open discussion to explore the ideas raised by the script.
+The 2022-2023 series features three plays chosen to bring new ideas and fresh perspectives to BHCT audiences.
+Audiences are invited to stay after each reading to engage in an open discussion to share their experience of the play and hear more about the world of the play from a scholar or dramaturg.

 The reading and discussion series is 'pay what you can'